Budd SPV-2000: ConnDOT

 The cars proved mechanically unreliable and were often pulled by locomotives, leading to the derisive sobriquet "Seldom Powered Vehicles".
 Amtrak withdrew them on January 12, 1986 and placed conventional locomotive-hauled Amfleet trains on the route.
 The cars saw some use on the Metro-North Railroad; most were stored in New Haven.
 In 1994, the remaining 11 were de-powered and converted to coaches for use on Shore Line East commuter service.
 Dubbed "Constitution Liners", they were the primary coaches for Shore Line East until replaced by Mafersa coaches in 2004.
 In 2018, seven of the former ConnDOT cars were sold to the Foxville and Northern Railroad (later Atlantic Railways).

 MTA

 The MTA purchased ten SPV-2000s for use on its Hudson Line between Croton–Harmon and Poughkeepsie.
 The order cost $12 million.
 The SPV-2000s made their first runs on October 17, 1981.
 This run was coordinated with the re-opening of the New Hamburg station.
 Problems with the SPV-2000s developed quickly, and a 1982 New York magazine article characterized the cars as "defective".
 The MTA SPV-2000s are all out of service; one is preserved at the Connecticut Eastern Railroad Museum in Willimantic, Connecticut.

-Preservation

-Along with Metro North 293, ConnDOT 1001 is being restored at the Danbury Railway Museum, in Danbury, CT.
+Five ex-MTA cars began usage as coaches on the Tren Interoceánico in Mexico in 2023.